« Go Back

 Are there any additional costs or specialist equipment required?

 You will need to have a uniform that is worn every day and when you are on work experience.
-The minimum expectation for the uniform is that you wear a plain black T-shirt or polo shirt and sweatshirt etc. DC Uniforms can be purchased for around £50.
+The minimum expectation for the uniform is that you wear a plain black T-shirt or polo shirt and sweatshirt etc. DCG-branded uniforms can be purchased for around £50.

 There may be additional costs incurred for selected trips or visits.